-This document is the non-proprietary Cryptographic Module Security Policy for the Cisco 2851 Integrated Services Routers with AIM-VPN/EPII-Plus installed.
+This document is the non-proprietary Cryptographic Module Security Policy for the Cisco 2851 Integrated Services routers without an AIM card installed.
 This security policy describes how the Cisco 2851 Integrated Services Routers (Hardware Version: 2851; Firmware Version: IOS 12.4 (15) T3) meet the security requirements of FIPS 140-2, and how to operate the router with on-board crypto enabled in a secure FIPS 140-2 mode.
 This policy was prepared as part of the Level 2 FIPS 140-2 validation of the Cisco 2851 Integrated Services router.